portel-dev/photon/NAMING-CONVENTIONS.md

 - [ ] Do I avoid repeating the photon name in methods?
 - [ ] Do I use standard verbs (get, set, list, create, update, delete)?
 - [ ] Are enum values consistently lowercase/kebab-case?
-- [ ] Would this read naturally as a CLI command?
+- [ ] Would this read naturally when called?
 - [ ] Are parameter names clear and unabbreviated?
 - [ ] Do singular/plural forms make sense?

 ## Testing Your Names

-Test your naming by saying the full CLI command out loud:
+Test your naming by using it in different contexts:

 ```bash
 # Does it flow naturally?